UnoModding/Canary-PlayTimeLimiter/README.md

 ### What is it?

-PlayTimeLimiter is a CanaryMod plugin for Minecraft servers to only allow players to limit the amount of time players spent on your server.
+PlayTimeLimiter is a CanaryLib plugin for Minecraft servers to only allow players to limit the amount of time players spend on your server.

 ### Links